evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 ### Tested Autonomous Systems {#analysed_as}

-During first phase (traffic among fully meshed collaborative nodes), our probes have collected data on the following ASs:
+During first phase (traffic among fully-meshed collaborative nodes), {{table_analysed_as}} show the ASs for which our probes have collected data.

 {::include ./analysed_as.inc}
 {: #table_analysed_as title="All AS (source/destination/transit)"}